ReedShoolbred/Web-Crawler/README.md

 Once the REST controller and UI are implemented, I will update this with a user guide.

 If you would like to purely test the webcrawling and/or database functionality though, you can do so by connecting your own database via the application.properties file.
+The UrlEntity class provides the necessary mapping information for proper database setup.